 The crime and arrest statistics reported are those that occurred within the jurisdictional boundaries of campus.
-They do not include off-campus private housing, which are within the Tulsa Police Department jurisdiction.
+They do not include off-campus private housing, which are within the Tulsa Police Department and the Tahlequah Police Department jurisdiction.
 Crimes occurring on public property immediately adjacent to campus are also reported when available.
-Crime statistics concerning other locations are available at the Tulsa Police Department.
+Crime statistics concerning other locations are available at the Tulsa Police Department and the Tahlequah Police Department.